Adding an Operating Cost

 • If you have data in terms of heat rate or water flow, use FuelCurve.

 • If you have data in units of currency, such as $/MWh, use CostCurve.
+If you selected another OperationalCost type, the variable cost is represented as a CostCurve.

 2. Select a ValueCurve to represent the variable cost data by comparing the format of your variable cost data to the Variable Cost Representations table and the ValueCurve options.